top of page

 Day TWO

-On Tuesday of the first week, while I was busy at the clinic, there was an unexpected knock on the door.
+On the first Tuesday of the week, while I was busy at the clinic, there was an unexpected knock on the door.
 To my surprise, two staff members walked in with my boys.
-It turned out they had gotten into a fight.
-The staff said since they were brothers and I was there, they'd just give a warning instead of a harsher punishment, so we could move on.
-Naturally, I was worried and stressed.
+Apparently, they had gotten into a fight.
+The staff said since they were brothers and I was around, they'd just give them a warning instead of a harsher punishment, so we could move on.
+Of course, I was worried and stressed.
 Who wouldn't be in that situation?
-My kids' actions felt like a reflection on me as a parent, and I really felt the weight of that responsibility.
+My kids' actions felt like they reflected on me as a parent, and I really felt the weight of that responsibility.

 Day THREE

-Amidst all this chaos, I was lucky to have some free time.
-I ended up in bed, letting the tears flow for a good three hours.
-The situation was just too much to handle.
-I was told to pick him up from his cabin, where he was waiting with all his stuff.
-A coworker kindly offered to help, but I was already feeling so anxious.
-When I heard my son come into the cabin and start crying in the other room, it broke my heart.
-His distress hit me hard, and we both ended up crying separately for another half hour or so.
-I knew I needed to pull myself together before talking to him, but the emotional toll was heavy.
+In the middle of all the chaos, I managed to find some time to cry for three hours.
+They told me to pick him up from his cabin, where he was waiting with his stuff.
+A coworker offered to help, but I was feeling nervous.
+Hearing my son cry was heartbreaking, and we both ended up crying separately for another half hour.
+I knew I needed to pull myself together before talking to him.

 Termination Email

-Let's go over this again: in my termination email, they said I was always bringing my personal issues to work.
-Honestly, I didn't think I was.
-I really tried to keep that from happening, but it didn't work out.
-It was a tough time for me, dealing with a bunch of personal stuff that I thought I had under control.
-But apparently, my bosses didn't see it that way.
-I always took pride in keeping my work separate from my personal life, but it seems the stress I was under might have accidentally affected how I interacted with everyone at work.
-This misunderstanding led to me getting fired, which I think is pretty unfair, given how much effort I put into making sure my personal life didn’t mess with my job.
+Let's go over this again: in the email about me getting fired, they said I was always bringing my personal stuff to work.
+Honestly, I didn’t think I was.
+I really tried to keep that from happening, but it just didn’t work out.
+I was going through a rough patch, dealing with a lot of personal issues that I thought I had under control.
+But apparently, my bosses didn’t see it that way.
+I always prided myself on keeping my work and personal life separate, but I guess the stress I was under might have accidentally affected how I interacted with everyone at work.
+This misunderstanding got me fired, which I think is pretty unfair, considering how much effort I put into making sure my personal life didn’t mess with my job.

 Second Chance

 Luckily for my son, they realized their mistakes and gave him another shot, which I was all for.
-I knew it was the only break he needed to make it, and he totally did.
+I knew it was the break he needed, and he totally made the most of it.
 Everyone deserves a second chance to show what they can do, especially when they're ready to learn from past slip-ups.
-I stayed positive and urged him to grab this chance with an open heart and a determined spirit.
-Later, one of the camp leaders came up to me and said how glad they were my son stayed on.
-He was awesome for the rest of the time and a joy to be around.
-Hearing that made me super proud and relieved.
-It felt so good to know my son had turned things around and became a valued part of the camp community.
-Seeing the photos from their time there really warmed my heart as a mom.
-Each picture was full of joy, laughter, and friendship, reminding me of his resilience and strength.
-I know I made the right call by backing him up.
-There were definitely moments when I could have reacted differently, but hey, emotions can get the best of us.
-They can cloud our judgment and make us react in ways we might regret later.
-What really matters is how we bounce back, learning and growing from those challenging experiences.
+I told him to grab this opportunity with determination.
+Later, a camp leader mentioned how happy they were that my son stuck around; he was amazing and a joy to be with.
+Hearing that made me proud and relieved, knowing he had become a valued part of the camp community.
+Seeing photos full of joy and friendship warmed my heart, reminding me of his resilience.
+I know I made the right call by backing him.
+Emotions can sometimes cloud our judgment, but what matters is how we learn and grow from these experiences.

 Notes